-- 4. Significant vaginal bleeding (suspected placental abruption or placenta previa or ectopic pregnancy); - in conjunction with the ACO, assess if an on-scene air ambulance helicopter is 3. appropriate, based on: - the perceived severity of the reported injuries and without confirmation that the clinical criteria have been met, or - b. the patient cannot reasonably be reached by land ambulance (e.g. sites without road access such as islands; geographically isolated places, etc.); - 4. if the requirements listed in paragraph 2 or 3 above are met, request an on-scene air ambulance helicopter response: - a.
+- Active labour with abnormal presentation (i.e. shoulder, breech or limb) - 2.
+Multiple gestation and active labour - 3.
+Umbilical cord prolapse - Significant vaginal bleeding (suspected placental abruption or placenta previa or ectopic pregnancy); - in conjunction with the ACO, assess if an on-scene air ambulance helicopter is appropriate, based on: - a. the perceived severity of the reported injuries and without confirmation that the clinical criteria have been met, or - b. the patient cannot reasonably be reached by land ambulance (e.g. sites without road access such as islands; geographically isolated places, etc.); - if the requirements listed in paragraph 2 or 3 above are met, request an on-scene air ambulance helicopter response: - a.
 Provide the ACO with the information set out in operational and clinical criteria above.
 In order for the ACO to determine if an air ambulance response and transport will be quicker than land ambulance, the paramedic will provide the ACO with the estimated time to prepare the patient for transport, identify separately any time required for patient extrication, provide the estimated land ambulance driving time to the closest appropriate hospital and any additional information as required. - b.
 The paramedics shall not delay patient transport by waiting for the air ambulance helicopter, unless the air ambulance helicopter can be seen on its final approach to the scene.
 If the air ambulance helicopter is en route but not on final approach to the scene, and the land paramedics have the patient in his/her ambulance, then the land ambulance will proceed to the closest local hospital with an emergency department.
-The air ambulance helicopter will proceed to that local hospital and, if appropriate, assist hospital personnel prepare the patient for rapid evacuation. - c.
-While en route to the local hospital, paramedics may rendezvous with the air ambulance helicopter if: - i. the air ambulance helicopter is able to land along the direct route of the land ambulance: and - ii. it would result in a significant reduction in transport time to the most appropriate hospital. - 5 if the call's circumstances and patient(s) fail to meet the criteria set out in this standard and an air ambulance helicopter is known to be responding based on the merits of the initial request for ambulance service, contact the CACC/ACS and advise that an on-scene air ambulance helicopter response is not required and why it is not required.
+The air ambulance helicopter will proceed to that local hospital and, if appropriate, assist hospital personnel prepare the patient for rapid evacuation. - While en route to the local hospital, paramedics may rendezvous with the air ambulance helicopter if: - i. the air ambulance helicopter is able to land along the direct route of the land ambulance; and - ii. it would result in a significant reduction in transport time to the most appropriate hospital. - 5. if the call's circumstances and patient(s) fail to meet the criteria set out in this standard and an air ambulance helicopter is known to be responding based on the merits of the initial request for ambulance service, contact the CACC/ACS and advise that an on-scene air ambulance helicopter response is not required and why it is not required.